HoverHell/RedditImageGrab/README.md

 * positional argument, `<subreddit>`, can now autodetect whether value points to subreddit name or subreddit list file

-* [\-\-subreddit\-list srl] cli argument added where srl is the filename containing list of subreddits to process
+* `--subreddit-list srl-filename` cli argument added where srl is the filename containing list of subreddits to process

-    * added `parse_subreddit_list.py` to process subreddit list for subreddit links & associated save location for each
+    * added function to process subreddit list for subreddit links & associated save location for each

     * at this time, the same cli arguments are used for all subreddits in list, but save folder can be altered